Th1ru-M/th1ru-m.github.io/_posts/2024-12-8-WindowsThreatHunting-Part1.md

 ---
 layout: post
 classes: wide
-title:  "Threat Hunting in Windows Endpoints"
+title:  "Threat Hunting in Windows Endpoints - Part 1"
 date:   2024-12-07 01:00:00 +0800
 ---
 This post provides details on threat hunting in the machines running in Windows operating system.